like a pro

 For each audience segment, spend some time answering these questions:

 What does my audience need to see, hear, and do to take advantage of my campaign’s benefits?

 What does my audience need to see, hear, and do to overcome the drawbacks or obstacles of my campaign?

 The answers to these questions should serve as the foundation of your campaign messages and can help inform the creative style and tone of your materials.

 Thinking back to the roadtrip metaphor, here is where you create a detailed roadmap to guide your progress from one objective to the next.
 This roadmap, also known as a communications plan, spells out what outreach tactics (e.g., social media posts, newspaper ads, in-store flyers, TV and radio commercials) and key messages will need to be deployed to a given audience to fulfill a given objective.

 In order to choose your outreach tactics, it’s a good idea to list what resources you have—things like your advertising budget, your time or another person’s time, internal marketing or design support, any existing media connections or relationships.
-Thanks to our partnership with Canva, you can sign up for a free account and use our pre-designed materials.
 Our goal with this toolkit is to equip you with strategies, templates, and tools to streamline the amount of time and money you need to deploy a successful campaign.